boxwise/dropapp/README.md

 ### How do I get set up? ###

+Create a new database and import market_clean.sql

-Copy .htaccess.default and /lib/config.php.default and remove the .default in the filename.
+Then copy .htaccess.default and /lib/config.php.default and remove the .default in the filename.
 Then change the necesary usernames, folders and database settings.

+After this you should be able to login to the app using emailaddress: demo@example.com with password: demo

 ### Contribution guidelines ###